 What is HuskyCT?

 HuskyCT stands for "Husky Course Tools" and refers to the learning management system in use at UConn, which is Blackboard Learn.
-Instructors can request HuskyCT sites for classes they are teaching.
+Many HuskyCT sites for course sections are now created automatically, such as Lecture and Discussion sections.
+Other types of course listings, such as Lab and Seminar sections, are not created automatically but can be easily requested through the Student Admin system via an instructor's Self-Service > Faculty Center area.
 The ability to request sites for Fall classes usually starts March 1 and site requests for Spring classes usually begin October 1.

 How do HuskyCT sites get created?